hulsedev/hulse-py/README.md

 ## Setting Up

 To run the example below, you'll need an active Hulse API key, to be part of a Hulse cluster, and at least one running host in your cluster.
-If you're not sure whether you have these three things setup, follow these steps:
+If you're not sure whether you have these three things set up, follow these steps:
 ```bash
 hulse login
 hulse create-cluster --name=<your-cluster-name> --description=<your-cluster-description>
 hulse host
 ```
-> An alternative to running the host from the CLI is to download the macOS app (currently only available for intel based platforms) from the [dashboard](https://hulse-api.herokuapp.com/login).
+> An alternative to running the host from the CLI is to download the macOS app (currently only available for Intel CPUs) from the [dashboard](https://hulse-api.herokuapp.com/login).
 You may also manage your clusters and API key there.

 ## Getting Started